 Copies of this policy

-You can ask us to provide you with a copy of this policy, including a hard copy, by contacting us using the contact details above.
+You can ask us to provide you with a copy of this policy, including a hard copy, by contacting us using these contact details.

 Phone: 1300 795 695